nine7nine/CM-14-Android-7.0-Extras/README.md

 # no_analytics

-This folder contains patches to remove CMStats / Anomymous Statistic reporting from cm14.
-No reason to have it, when you aren't using a regular CM14 rom.
-It also collects too much information and is a potential security vulnerablity.
+This folder contains patches to remove CMStats / Anomymous Statistics Reporting features from cm14.
+No reason to have it, when I'm not using a regular CM14 rom. *It also could be viewed as potential security concern / attack vector.

 the patch names indicate what folders that are to be applied to;

+* ../vendor/cm
-* ../vendor/cm && ../vendor/cmsdk
+* ../vendor/cmsdk
+* ../packages/apps/CMParts
-* ../packages/apps/CMParts && ../packages/SetupWizard
+* ../packages/SetupWizard

-Thankfully, at this point CM hasn't added back analytics to dialer and contacts apps, like in cm13.
+Thankfully, at this point CM hasn't added back analytics to dialer and contacts apps, like in cm13 && on top of that due to refactoring of the code, it's less of a pain to remove! ;-)